Clio Logo

 History Leading Up to the Event

-Two significant factors in late 19th-century society led William Crush to conceive the idea of a publicized train wreck.
-First, daily and syndicated newspapers across the country reported on deadly railroad mishaps, which arguably garnered a nationwide, grotesque fascination with the spectacular disaster.
+Two significant factors in late 19th-century society led William Crush to conceive of a publicized train wreck.
+First, daily and syndicated newspapers across the country reported on deadly railroad mishaps, arguably garnering a nationwide, grotesque fascination with the spectacular disaster.

-Second, in the 1890s, the M. K. & T. Railroad was figuring out what to do with its nearly obsolete, 30-ton steam locomotives.
-M. K. & T. sold some to lumber yards and gravel pits, but many were destined to the scrap yard.
+Second, in the 1890s, the M. K. & T. Railroad was figuring out what to do with its nearly obsolete 30-ton steam locomotives.
+M. K. & T. sold some to lumber yards and gravel pits, but many were destined for the scrap yard.
 Crush combined these two elements and felt the Katy railroad could capitalize on a publicized train wreck.

 Crush chose two locomotives for the event: the Old No. 999 and the Old No. 1001.
 In the months leading up to the event, amidst newspaper articles and advertisements, the locomotives toured the state.
 Furthermore, Katy officials decided they would not charge for the event and told food concession contractors to sell at reasonable prices.
 This was a clever ploy to garner attention and sell train tickets to transport the thousands of visitors to the crash site 15 miles north of Waco.